danielcristho/that-i-write/docker-go-api-caddy/README.md

 CMD ["/app"]
 ```

-> 💡 Instead of `golang:1.24` for the final stage, you can switch to something lighter to reduce image size.

 ### Step 3: Configure Caddy

 Caddy will act as a reverse proxy that forwards incoming requests to the Go API container.
 This allows us to:

 - Tells Caddy to listen on port 80 (HTTP).
-- Forwards requests to the Go API container, using the Docker service name go-api and port 8081.
+- Forwards requests to the Go API container, using the Docker service name `go-api` and port 8081.

 Create a file named `Caddyfile` in your project directory: